tombensve/APS/APS-Libraries/APSToolsLib/docs/src/APSToolsLib.md

 **Please note** that if you create an instance of APSActivator in a servlet and provide the servlet instance to it and start it (you still need to do _start(BundleContext)_ and _stop(BundleContext)_ when used this way!), then you need to catch the close of the servlet and do _stop_ then.

-There are 2 support classes in _APSWebTools_:
+There are 2 support classes:

-* APSVaadinOSGiApplication - This is subclassed by your Vaading application.
+* \[APSVaadinWebTools\]: APSVaadinOSGiApplication - This is subclassed by your Vaading application.

-* APSOSGiSupport - You create an instance of this in a servlet and let your servlet implement the _APSOSGiSupportCallbacks_ interface which is then passed to the constructor of APSOSGiSupport.
+* \[APSWebTools\]: APSOSGiSupport - You create an instance of this in a servlet and let your servlet implement the _APSOSGiSupportCallbacks_ interface which is then passed to the constructor of APSOSGiSupport.

 Both of these creates and manages an APSActivator internally and catches shutdown to take it down.
 They also provide other utilities like providing the BundleContext.
 See _APSWebTools_ for more information.